linode/apl-docs/docs/apps/alertmanager.md

 Alertmanager is configured to use the global values found under settings' [alerts](../for-ops/console/settings/alerts.md).

 A team may decide to override some or all of them, in order to have alerts sent to their own endpoints.
 Self-service rights to alerting must be enabled for the team (enabled by default for all teams).
-Each Team can enable a dedicated alertmanger instance.
+Each Team can enable a dedicated alertmanager instance.

 APL supports the following receivers: